 Analytics software can then analyze this data and reveal production insights.
 If an operator is performing certain tasks much faster than other operators, there is certainly some tribal knowledge to be uncovered there.
 The same can be said if the cycle time for a process is much shorter when a certain process engineer is monitoring it.

 Connected devices and manufacturing apps can monitor step time by operator.
 Operators with significantly lower step times probably hold tribal knowledge.

 The two examples of tribal knowledge given earlier could also be solved easily with the right manufacturing software.
 For example, if the hydraulic assembly press was equipped with IoT connectivity and sensors, information on oil temperature would be recorded constantly and automatically.

-Once the tribal knowledge has been identified and recorded, solutions can be designed quickly and easily with manufacturing software.
+Once the tribal knowledge has been identified and recorded, solutions can be designed quickly and easily with operations apps.
 For instance, tribal knowledge can be added to digital work instructions and training modules with a few clicks (no need to edit and print hundreds of pages of paper-based instructions).

 When manufacturers start collecting real-time data on their operations, they gain production visibility and ensure that from that point on, all knowledge will be institutional knowledge.

-Tulip, the manufacturing app platform, helps manufacturers uncover opportunities to increase efficiency, turn tribal knowledge into institutional knowledge, and shed light on the invisible factory.
-Read our case study on Formlabs to see how manufacturing companies are concretely capturing key data on the shop floor.
+Tulip, the frontline operations app platform, helps organizations uncover opportunities to increase efficiency, turn tribal knowledge into institutional knowledge, and shed light on the invisible factory.
+Read our case study on Formlabs to see how companies are concretely capturing key data in their operations.